-- (a) Subject to any relevant law relating to Special Resolutions and consent to short notice, at least 21 days' notice of a general meeting of members (including an annual general meeting) must be given to each person who is at the date of the notice: - a member of the company eligible to receive notices of meetings; - (ii) a director of the company; or - (iii) an auditor of the company. - (b) A notice of a general meeting must specify: - (i) the date, time and place of the meeting; - (ii) if the meeting is to be held in two or more places, the technology that will be used to facilitate this; - (iii) the general nature of the business to be transacted at the meeting; and - (iv) any other matters required under the law. - (c) A person who is entitled to receive notice of a meeting or who is requested by the president to attend a general meeting is entitled to be present whether or not the person is a member or a Delegate of an Organisational Member.
+- (a) Subject to any relevant law relating to Special Resolutions and consent to short notice, at least 21 days' notice of a general meeting of members (including an annual general meeting) must be given to each person who is at the date of the notice: - (i) a member of the company eligible to receive notices of meetings; - (ii) a director of the company; or - (iii) an auditor of the company. - (b) A notice of a general meeting must specify: - (i) the date, time and place of the meeting; - (ii) the Virtual Meeting Technology (if any) that will be used to facilitate the meeting; - (iii) the general nature of the business to be transacted at the meeting; and - (iv) any other matters required under the law. - (c) A person who is entitled to receive notice of a meeting or who is requested by the president to attend a general meeting is entitled to be present whether or not the person is a member or a Delegate of an Organisational Member.